• Home

 Flow

-Inspired by a lecture that Jung gave in Switzerland, Mihaly Csikszentmihalyi went on to become one of the founders of the positive psychology movement, and to research the conditions for happiness.
+Inspired by a lecture that Jung gave in Switzerland, research psychologist Mihaly Csikszentmihalyi went on to become one of the founders of the positive psychology movement, and to research the conditions for happiness.
 Surprisingly, he did not conclude that eating ice cream while binging Simpsons episodes from the comfort of a Lazy Boy massage chair was the answer.

 Happiness is not so easily achieved.